sclorg/dancer-ex/README.md

 Development environment can help you debug problems in your application in the same way as you do when developing on your local machine.
 However, we strongly advise you to not run your application in this mode in production.

-###Additional configurations
+###Additional configuration
-The Perl container is set up so that Apache will load additionally provided .conf files located within the <code>cfg</code> directory of the application's root.
+The Perl container is set up so that Apache will load .conf files located within the <code>cfg</code> directory of the application's root.
 This is useful if you are configuring your application with a database backend and would want to pass through your environment variables to mod_perl with <code>PerlPassEnv</code>.

-###Manual Installation:
+###Installation:
+These steps assume your OpenShift deployment has the default set of ImageStreams defined.
+Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html)

 1. Fork a copy of [dancer-ex](https://github.com/openshift/dancer-ex)
 2. Clone your repository to your development machine
 3. Add a Perl application from the provided template and specify the source url to be your forked repo